-With permission from Arts House Limited, the story is shared here for a limited time by the author.
+With permission from Arts House Limited, the story is shared here in its partial form for a limited time by the author.
 Please do not print, publish or redistribute without the author’s permission.

 Feel free to contact the author directly for further enquiries via the Contact page.
 Thank you.

 The day I broke my sister, it was raining.

 We were making our way out of the cemetery, soaked in warm pools of our own sweat mixed with earth-scented rain.
 With the haunting smell of jasmines still lingering, even as they were no longer wilting in the backseat of her car, I told her I was leaving that night, and I wasn’t coming back.

 I waited for her response, watching the mud in our coal-dyed hair hardening; the moisture on our caramel skin evaporating in the icy draught of the air-conditioning.
 When she did speak, the unremitting rap of raindrops enveloping the car muffled her words.